nf-core/pathogensurveillance/docs/usage.md

 ## Samplesheet input

 The primary input to the pipeline is a TSV (tab-separated value) or CSV (comma comma-separated value) file, specified using the `--sample_data` option.
-This can be made in a spreadsheet program like LibreOffice Calc or Microsoft Excel by exporting to TSV.
+This can be made in a spreadsheet program like LibreOffice Calc or Microsoft Excel by exporting to TSV/CSV.
 Use this parameter to specify its location:

 ```bash